systematic-magic/aop/editorials.rst

 	- Check that country and city names are NOT written in all CAPS (capital letters).

 	- Check USA states.
-Both full names and abbriviations (two capital letters) are allowed.
+Both full names and abbreviations (two capital letters) are allowed.

 	- Check zip codes.
 Zip codes are optional element of affiliation texts.
 In rare cases when there are several affiliations, if one of affiliation texts does not have zip code, then remove zip code from all texts.